cognitedata/toolkit/cognite_toolkit/cognite_modules/examples/cdf_data_pipeline_timeseries_valhall/README.md

-### contextualization process flow

-Read configuration and start process by

-    1. Read RAW table with manual mappings and extract all rows not contextualized.
-    2. Apply manual mappings from TS to Asset - this will overwrite any existing mapping
-    3. Read all time series not matched (or all if runAll is True)
-    4. Read all assets
-    5. Run ML contextualization to match TS -> Assets
-    6. Update TS with mapping
-    7. Write results matched (good) not matched (bad) to RAW
-    8. Output in good/bad table can then be used in workflow to update manual mappings

 ## test data

 The data for the mapping are from the module `cdf_oid_example_data` is a small data set from [Open Industrial